Watch The Trailer!

 Taking a year out of high school, young filmmaker/photographer Kasha Sequoia, aka The Sunrise Storyteller, sets out on her 16th birthday on an ambitious mission to travel the world for six months for the purpose of documenting stories of hope, resilience and empowered leadership.

 With a DSLR camera in hand and no clear itinerary or roadmap, she soon found herself intersecting with the lives of people determined to rise above adversity.
-She shares insights and engaging stories of people she meets along the way in her first feature length documentary film The Sunrise Storyteller©
+She shares insights and engaging stories of people she meets along the way in her multi award-winning, first feature length documentary film The Sunrise Storyteller©